mbedross/BRUIEdhm/README.md

 1. This is the main wrapper function that calls all other subroutines.
 It establishes a UDP connection with BRUIE and waits for commands.
 The command list and actions are as follows:

 a.
 'DHM_on' turns the laser on and prepares the system for DAQ
 b.
 'DHM_off' turns the laser off
 c.
 'DHM_record xx' Acquires data for xx seconds
 d.
 'DHM_status' requests diagnostic information from the DHM (laser status, temperature, etc)
 e.
 'DHM_newSample' runs the fluidic pump to cycle in a new sample into the DHM
 f.
 'DHM_auto' Runs the DHM on a preprogramed cycle (fixed framrate and camera time)
 g.
 'SYS_off' turns the system off

+After establishing a UDP connection with BRUIE, it will wait for any of the above commands and execute them as necessary.

+-

 2. This script establishes consistant naming between scripts.
 Declares global variables that are used throughout the OS